Time and Date Stamps (logged): 03:42:06 08-29-2008 ¯²Ÿ³±Ÿ¯µ¯·Ÿ±¸Ÿ±¯¯· Precalculus II

 Problem Number 3

-A variable force F(t) (here F(t) indicates function notation, not multiplication of F by t; F(t) is the force at clock time t) is applied to an object of mass 8 kg for 7 seconds.
+An object of mass 10 kg experiences a variable force F(t) (here F(t) indicates function notation, not multiplication of F by t; F(t) is the force at clock time t) for .2 seconds.

-If the average force is Fave = 1024 Newtons,
+If the average force is known to be Fave = 1490 Newtons:

 .